This post was updated on April 11, 2025

 Hi, I am Scott Paul, a leading exterior restoration contractor and business owner with over 30 years of experience in new deck staining and prep.
 My new wood stain reviews and help tips are based on my history as a wood and deck restoration contractor and actual hands-on testing, all designed to present you with the top product choices.
 See here for more info about me.

-Every spring, I get hundreds of questions about when to stain a new deck, wood fence, or exterior of a wood home.
-This is the second most popular question on DeckStainHelp.com, so I created an updated and comprehensive guide to staining a new deck, including some of the best stain brands and types of deck stains to use on your new wood.
-But as always, I am here to help if you still have questions!
-Just post a comment below, and I’ll be glad to assist you.
+Every spring, I get hundreds of questions about when to stain a new deck, wood fence, or exterior wood home.
+This is one of the most frequently asked topics on DeckStainHelp.com.
+To make it easier for you, I’ve put together this comprehensive 2025 guide to staining a new deck, including the best stains to use and key steps for ensuring long-lasting protection.
+If you still have questions, drop a comment below, and I’ll be happy to help!

 My Pro Steps to Understanding New Deck Staining